studio-thgie/jache.re/index.md

 La jachère strives to be such a place.
 A little corner of the internet that is freed of economic reasoning, instead trying to root and entangle itself with the local and being environmentally aware.
 For now la jachère is a collaboratively edited archive of work in progress thoughts as well as texts.
 Other formats and aspects might arise at another time.

-La jachère runs on a solar-powered Raspberry Pi in Biel/Bienne, Switzerland, and is stewarded by <a rel="me" href="https://post.lurk.org/@thgie">thgie</a>.
+ ~~Information about the hardware setup reside under [solar-setup]~~.
+As of currently, the websites resides on the Codeberg premises.
+My raspberry pi died, kind of.
+This fallow is stewarded by <a rel="me" href="https://post.lurk.org/@thgie">thgie</a>.